wjkaliman/Tips-from-Kaggle/README.md

 # Tips from Kaggle
- Will use pandas, seaborn and Matplotlib to create multiple charts from one dataset
+ I am playing with Visualizer, Pandas, Seaborn and Matplotlib to create multiple charts from one dataset.
+If you have any suggestion please let me know.
+This is just for fun.